Dear Sir,

 Dear Dhanya,

 Obtaining approval from any government authority for appointment letters is not required.
-No employer can insist on any employee joining competitor company.
-Whatever skills the employee has the same will be used in the next/new company, hence employer cannot insist on joining competitor company.
+No employer can insist on any employee joining a competitor company.
+Whatever skills the employee has will be used in the next/new company; hence, the employer cannot insist on joining a competitor company.

 Hello Ms. Dhanya,

-Your query reg the Appointment letter(s) being approved by the Government authority isn't clear & doesn't make sense--could you pl elaborate reg the reason(s) for this query?
-That could help the members understand things from the EXACT context.
+Your query regarding the appointment letter(s) being approved by the government authority isn't clear and doesn't make sense.
+Could you please elaborate regarding the reasons for this query?
+That could help the members understand things from the exact context.

-Reg adding the point 'not to join any of our competitor organization', this is called Non-Compete clause in HR parlance--which is quite common now-a-days in many companies.
-But there have to be very valid & legally tenable grounds/reasons to introduce this clause in the appointment letter.
-If not, then the company is bound to face legal problems in the long-run IF any employee goes to court.
-I would suggest you to involve your company legal counsel while deciding this issue.
+Regarding adding the point 'not to join any of our competitor organizations', this is called a Non-Compete clause in HR parlance, which is quite common nowadays in many companies.
+However, there have to be very valid and legally tenable grounds/reasons to introduce this clause in the appointment letter.
+If not, then the company is bound to face legal problems in the long run if any employee goes to court.
+I would suggest you involve your company's legal counsel while deciding this issue.

 TS